Bachelor of Science in Nursing (BSN)

 The Winter 2015 BSN application filing period is from September 2, 2014 through October 1, 2014.

 1. The BSN application (PDF doc link) is only posted on the Nursing Dept webpages during BSN application filing periods.
 During filing periods, applicants must submit the items below to the Nursing Dept, either in-person or mailed.
 If documents are mailed, they must be addressed to: CSUSB, ATTN: Nursing Dept., 5500 University Parkway, San Bernardino, CA 92407, and postmarked no later than the deadlines.
+Beginning for winter 2015 BSN admission, all applicants must be a pre-nursing major.
 All potential students must be aware of the Central/Essential Functions required for student nurses: Central Essential Functions of Nursing

 - BSN application.